gohugoio/hugo/docs/content/community/contributing.md

 Add at least values for `sitelink`, `title`,  `description` and a path for `thumbnail`.

-Furthermore, we need to create the thumbnail of your website. **It's important that the thumbnail has the required dimensions of 600px by 400px.** Give your thumbnail a name like `example-tn.png` or `example-tn.jpg`.
+Furthermore, we need to create the thumbnail of your website. **It's important that the thumbnail has the required dimensions of 600px by 400px.** Give your thumbnail a name like `example-tn.png`.
 Save it under `docs/static/img/`.

 Check a last time that everything works as expected.
 Start Hugo's built-in server in order to inspect your local copy of the showcase in the browser: